Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 for(ch = 'A'; ch <= 'Z'; ch++) ...
 ```

-On the other hand, treating characters as numbers can lead to various programming errors that won’t be caught by the compiler, and lets us write meaningless expressions such as `'a' * 'b' / 'c'`.
+On the other hand, treating characters as numbers can lead to various programming errors that won't be caught by the compiler, and lets us write meaningless expressions such as `'a' * 'b' / 'c'`.
 It can also hamper portability, since our programs may be based on assumptions about the underlying character set.
 (Our `for` loop, for example, assumes that the letters from A to Z have consecutive codes.)

 ### 7.3.2 Signed and Unsigned Characters

-Since C allows characters to be used as integers, it shouldn’t be surprising that the `char` type—like the integer types—exists in both `signed` and `unsigned` versions.
+Since C allows characters to be used as integers, it shouldn't be surprising that the `char` type—like the integer types—exists in both `signed` and `unsigned` versions.
 Signed characters normally have values between —128 and 127, while unsigned characters have values between 0 and 255.

-The C standard doesn’t specify whether ordinary `char` is a signed or an unsigned type: some compilers treat it as a signed type. while others treat it as an unsigned type.
+The C standard doesn't specify whether ordinary `char` is a signed or an unsigned type: some compilers treat it as a signed type. while others treat it as an unsigned type.
 (Some even allow the programmer to select, via a compiler option, whether `char` should be signed or unsigned.)

 <span class="QandA"></span>

-Most of the time, we don’t really care whether `char` is signed or unsigned.
+Most of the time, we don't really care whether `char` is signed or unsigned.
 Once in a while, though, we do, especially if we're using a character variable to store a small integer.
 For this reason, C allows the use of the words `signed` and `unsigned` to modify `char`:

 ```C
 signed char sch;
 unsigned char uch;
 ```

-*Don’t assume that `char` is either signed or unsigned by default.
+*Don't assume that `char` is either signed or unsigned by default.
 If it matters, use `signed char` or `unsigned char` instead of `char`.*

 In light of the close relationship between characters and integers, C89 uses the term integral types to refer to both the integer types and the character types.
 Enumerated types are also integral types.

 <span class="C99Symbol"></span>

-C99 doesn’t use the term “integral types.”
+C99 doesn't use the term “integral types.”
 Instead, it expands the meaning of “integer types” to include the character types and the enumerated types.
-C99’s `_Bool` type is considered to be an unsigned integer type.
+C99's `_Bool` type is considered to be an unsigned integer type.

 ### 7.3.3 Arithmetic Types